flaxandteal/flaxandteal-website/content/_index.md

     cta_link: '#'
   - type: our-services_home
     heading: 'Our services'
-    text: 'Flax & Teal is a consultancy focused on open technologies, serving public and private sectors through web-based solutions in computational engineering, geospatial analysis, and data science. <br> Part of the Avata Industries consortium, we build openly-licensed products and tools, often web platforms analyzing open data, geography, and physics.
+    text: 'Flax & Teal is a consultancy focused on open technologies, serving public and private sectors through web-based solutions in computational engineering, geospatial analysis, and data science. <br><br> Part of the Avata Industries consortium, we build openly-licensed products and tools, often web platforms analyzing open data, geography, and physics.
 With industry and academic expertise, we support R&D projects, including Horizon 2020 and InnovateUK, and are certified Arches providers for cultural heritage management.'
     cta: 'Explore our services'
     cta_link: '/services/'
     cards: